About the Book

 Between 1975 and 2009, Mike Trubridge was employed by the RSPB as a warden on a number of nature reserves in the UK.
 This work gave him a unique opportunity to travel both the UK and the world as a wildlife lecturer, tour guide and expedition leader.
 At the same time a generous sabbatical arrangement from the RSPB every seven years provided the chance to undertake important nature conservation work around the globe.
 Now in his third autobiographical book, he describes his travels in detail.

 Mike Trubridge was born in the north of Scotland, went to school in the south of England and has lived at all points in between, having resided in 21 different counties of the UK.
 He spent nearly all of his working life employed in the field of nature conservation, working on a total of 24 nature reserves in England, Scotland and Wales.
-In 2009 he took early retirement and together with his wife, moved to a quiet rural part of Somerset, where he continues to observe and record wildlife for various local and national surveys.
+In 2009 he took early retirement and together with his wife, moved to a quiet rural part of Somerset and then north Dorset, where he continues to observe and record wildlife for various local and national surveys.